jon-harper/clock-3/readme.md

 ## Status

 You can find the changelog in its entirety in the [changelog.md](changelog.md) file.
-Documentation is ongoing and active at [jon-harper.github.io/clock3-docs](https://jon-harper.github.io/clock3-docs/)
+Documentation is ongoing and active at [jon-harper.github.io/clock3-docs](https://jon-harper.github.io/clock3-docs/).

+### 2022-04-15

+The finished wooden and acrylic paneling is in place and fits.
+Continued testing of the prototype is is centered around documenting assembly currently, with concurrent testing of the hotend assembly on a modified Ender 5.

 ### 2022-03-31